Dynamic Wholesale Pricing under Censored-Demand Learning: Existence of Equilibrium and Dimensionality Reduction

-As in the single-agent problem \citep[see][]{LarPor:MS1999}, \cref{DP:equation_retailer_R,DP:equation_manufacturer_R} bear some strong similarities to dynamic programming, although in the standardized problem the ``transition probabilities'' do not generally sum to one; therefore, the operator $\Expectgen$ is not an expectation.
+As in the single-agent problem \citep[see][]{LarPor:MS1999}, \cref{eq:standardized-manufacturer,eq:standardized-retailer,eq:v-v-breve} bear a strong resemblance to dynamic programming, although in the standardized problem the ``transition probabilities'' do not generally sum to one; therefore, the operator $\Expectgen$ is not an expectation.

 \begin{theorem} Assume that $ \lnewsv(\yvar) = \yvar^{\weibull} $, $\wprices \coloneqq[\underline{\wholesaleprice},\overline{\wholesaleprice}]$, with $0 < \underline{\wholesaleprice} \le \cost < \retailprice \le \overline{\wholesaleprice}$.
 Then: \begin{enumerate}[label={\rm (\alph*)}, ref=(\alph*)] \item There exists an \ac{SMPS} of $\contract$.